The innovation of an Arts et Métiers engineer Arts et Métiers alumina nanoparticles

 Student life

-Innovating in nanotechnology is the challenge taken up by Alice Grégoire, an Arts et Métiers engineer, during her Master of Science at Cranfield University in the United Kingdom.
+Innovating in nanotechnology is the challenge taken on by Alice Grégoire, an engineer Arts et Métiers, during her Master of Science at Cranfield University in the United Kingdom.

 A new way to manufacture alumina nanoparticles